Information for High School Teachers

 Through our Research Guides web pages, students can get access to the most important sources of background information for their topics.
 Often a thorough encyclopedia entry can provide invaluable information to a student beginning research on an unfamiliar topic.

-The Shared Library Catalogue allows students to find books by keyword, title or author.
-Here is a guide to location codes in The D.B.
-Weldon Library.
+The Library Catalogue allows students to find books by keyword, title or author.
+A guide to location codes in The D.B.
+Weldon Library is available.

-Research assistance is available Monday- Friday and weekends (check our hours here).
-The needs of Western students , faculty and staff take priority, so students may be asked to wait for assistance.
+Research assistance is available Monday - Friday and weekends.
+See Weldon's library hours for specific times.
+The needs of Western students, faculty and staff take priority, so students may be asked to wait for assistance.